Chronically ill and (no) sex

 So I prepared myself for somewhat boring sex.
 It was pretty… boring, until something unexpected happened.
 My arm muscles thought it was enough and went on strike.
 They were overloaded and painful, and I could barely lift my arms.
 Few things are more frustrating than being way ahead and unable to continue!

-This problem is of course easy to solve.
-There are all kinds of toys and aids that can take care of moving.
+This problem is easy to solve, of course.
+All kinds of toys and aids are available that can take care of the movement.
 Admittedly, the better toys that really help you are quite expensive.
-Given my Social Benefit allowance, I therefore have to save a considerable time.
-(That means every time I have to consider whether to buy a toy, or medicine, or something else necessary.
-Not an easy decision.)
+In view of my Social Benefit allowance, I therefore have to save money for a considerable time.
+(That also means I have to consider whether to buy a toy, or medicine, or something else necessary.
+An impossible choice!)

-My experiment with a toy was successful, but turned out to have a nasty tail.
-Sex is a strenuous activity and that means I get a flare up after it.
-This is called “post-exertional malaise”, or PEM for short.
-So, I have to plan my sex carefully and only on quiet days when I don't have to do anything else.
+My experiment with a toy was successful, but turned out to have unexpected consequences.
+Sex is a strenuous activity and that means I get a flare up afterwards.
+This is called post-exertional malaise, or PEM for short.
+In short, I have to plan my sex carefully.
+I can only have sex on quiet days when I don't have to do anything else.
 Then I can use the rest of the day to recover.

 Lucky or unlucky?

 In many people with ME/CFS, their libido is largely or even completely gone.
-So many fellow ME/CFS people no longer feel any need for sex.
+So many peers no longer feel any need for sex.
 Honestly, I don't know if I'm better off, or worse.
-On the one hand, I'm glad this part of me still works.
-On the other hand, this leaves me with an unsolvable dilemma.
-So sometimes I'm a little jealous of those without libido...
+On the one hand I am happy my libido is still functioning.
+On the other hand, this leaves me with unsolvable dilemma.
+So, sometimes I'm jealous of those without libido...

-Unfortunately, my situation turned out to be much less temporary than I initially thought.
-I've been ill for over 5 years now, so I've had carefully-planned-and-pretty-fantasyless-sex-with-aids for over 5 years.
-How much I wish I could have normal sex again!
-But as long as I'm chronically ill, I can only dream of spontaneous, imaginative sex without aids.
+So all these years I've had carefully-planned-and-pretty-unimaginative-sex-with-tools.
+How I wish I could have normal sex once again!
+Even though I can't quite imagine anymore how that felt exactly.
+But as long as I'm chronically ill, I will have to dream of spontaneous, imaginative sex without aids.

-In the past 5 years I have seen 3 ME specialists and 2 medical examiners.
-Exactly 1 time I got a question about my sex life.
-That was in a questionnaire with more questions on the quality of my life.
-I complimented this practitioner with this question about my sex life.
+In recent years I have seen around 20 doctors and other practitioners.
+Exactly once I was asked about my sex life, in a questionnaire with more questions about the quality of my life.
+I complimented the practitioner in question with this question.
 Out of principle.
-But also because I think it is quite “a thing” that my sex life has become this limited.
+But also because I secretly think it's quite an "issue" that my sex life has become this limited.

-By the way, my sex life has never been discussed during that particular treatment.
-Apparently my compliment didn't ring a bell.
-So I am still nothing wiser than I was before.
+By the way, my sex life has never been discussed during that treatment.
+Apparently that question was only a formality.
+And my compliment unfortunately didn't ring a bell either.

 Sex & well-being

 Why am I telling all this?
 Because a good sex life is important for our well-being.
-(Except if you're asexual, of course.)
-The World Health Organization calls sexuality "a central aspect of human existence."
-And Rutgers, the Dutch knowledge center for sexuality, quotes: "[…] that sexual behaviour and (especially) sexual experience, such as sexual satisfaction, are associated with many things that influence the general well-being of people, such as […] physical and psychological health (Whipple, 2007)".
+(Except if you're asexual.)
+The World Health Organisation calls sexuality "a central aspect of human existence."
+And Rutgers, the Dutch knowledge center for sexuality, quotes: "[…] that sexual behaviour and (especially) sexual experience, such as sexual satisfaction, are associated with many things that influence the general well-being of people, such as […] physical and psychological health (Whipple, 2007 )".

-I've been missing that bit of my well-being for years now!
-That hurts.
-And I wouldn't know where to go to get this resolved.
-And that hurts too.
+I've been missing that "central aspect" of my "general well-being" for years now!
+And that hurts.

-- Sexual services for people with disabilities in the Netherlands: www.seksualiteit.nl/hulp/ziekte-beperking (Dutch)
+- Sexual services for people with disabilities in the Netherlands: Flekszorg (Flex Care) and Stichting SAR (SAR Foundation)

-- Sexual services for people with disabilities in Belgium: aditivzw.be/nl (Dutch)
+- Sexual services for people with disabilities in Belgium: Aditi vzw

-- Valley Orgasm: self-love, more energy, vitality and sex drive.
-They also offer trainings for men.
+- Vallei Orgasme (Valley Orgasm): Self-love, more energy, vitality and sex drive.
+They also offer courses for men.

-- Tao Training: Consciousness Development, Transformation Sexuality, Pearl Consciousness and more
+- Tao Training: Consciousness development, transformational sexuality, Pearl consciousness and more.